KshitijAng/Physics-Informed-Neural-Networks-PINN-/README.md

 ![My Image](Assets/Diagram.png)

 Welcome to my GitHub repository showcasing my exploration into **Physics-Informed Neural Networks (PINNs)**.
 This repository highlights my understanding of PINNs and how they can be applied to solve differential equations, starting with a beginner-friendly implementation.

-Kindly read Documentation.pdf for basics.
+Note -> Kindly read Documentation.pdf for basics.

 ## About This Repository
 In this repository, I: